willsusernames/beat_the_SP/README.md

 # Beating A Perfect Portfolio

-This program randomly selects 50 of 500 S&amp;P companies and creates dedicated long short, 130/30, and long-only portfolios based on regressed alphas, betas, and covariance matrices.
+This is a Jupyter notebook that scrapes data off of Yahoo Finance and an S&P500 tracking website.
+The S&P is measured by the SPY fund, which is a good reflection of the S&P performance over time.
+This program randomly selects 50 of 500 S&amp;P companies scraped and creates dedicated long short, 130/30, and long-only portfolios based on regressed alphas, betas, and covariance matrices.
 Can you create a portfolio that beats the simulated portfolio here?
+There is an optional area to add your own weights to dediated tickers, and the results will be graphed against the returns of SP500 and the mean-variance based portfolio simulation.